-ccc,cccc 7-bit address of the channel on which the hit or 1st channel in a groups of hits was found ddd Is the 3 bit hit pattern read out from the hit channel.
+ccc,cccc 7-bit address of the channel on which the hit or 1st channel in a groups of hits was found (See Figure 3.25 for the physical location of channel addresses.)

+ddd Is the 3 bit hit pattern read out from the hit channel.
 (Previous, Current, Next)